Raging severe cyclone Asani likely to weaken on nearing coast

 In Odisha, two to three spells of rain occurred in districts such as Khurda, Ganjam, Puri, Cuttack and Bhadrak.

-The Odisha government on Monday planned evacuation of people residing in four coastal districts.
+The Odisha government on Monday planned the evacuation of people residing in four coastal districts.

 Distant warning signal 2 (asking ships not to come near the coast) has been hoisted in all ports in Odisha in view of the approaching severe cyclone.

-The cyclone is likely to cause heavy rain in the southern part of West Bengal including Kolkata, Howrah, Purba Medinipur, North and South 24 Parganas and Nadia districts between Monday and Thursday, the weatherman said.
+It is likely to cause heavy rain in the southern part of West Bengal, including Kolkata, Howrah, Purba Medinipur, North and South 24-Parganas and Nadia districts between Monday and Thursday, the weatherman said.

-Kolkata and its adjoining areas received a spell of downpour on Monday morning, leading to waterlogging of thoroughfares and causing traffic snarls in various parts of the city.
+Kolkata and its adjoining areas received a spell of downpour on Monday morning.

 Gusty winds at speed of 30 to 40 kmph are also expected in some pockets.